 Allseas’ mechanical trenching machine Digging Donald is a fully remote-controlled and diverless trencher that never touches the pipeline.
-The machine is operated from Allseas’ dynamically positioned trenching support vessel Calamity Jane.
+The machine is operated from Allseas’ dynamically positioned trenching support vessels.
 Digging Donald creates a V-shaped trench underneath the pipeline using mechanical digging arms and multi-pass jetting.
 The pipeline gradually sinks into the trench behind the machine.

 Digging Donald can operate in water depths up to 450 m and is capable of trenching all types of sedimentary soils from loose to dense sand and very soft to hard clay, as well as specific rock types.
 The machine has been deployed to trench more than 4000 km of pipeline worldwide.
 Mechanical trenching, up to 42” diameter, and jetting, up to 48” diameter, can be performed individually or simultaneously.
 Other trenching operations are possible, such as second pass jetting, backfilling, free span correction or exposing buried objects.

 Remotely operated vehicles (ROVs)